Training structure

 Faculty of Science

-This course completes the 4-module technology syllabus of the Bachelor of Mechanics, CDPI course.
-It aims to provide tools for understanding and sizing complex mechanical systems (automatic gearboxes, power transmission mechanisms, etc.).
+This course concludes the technology component of the Bachelor's degree in Mechanical Engineering, CDPI track, which consists of four modules.
+It aims to provide students with the tools to understand and design complex mechanical systems (automatic transmissions, power transmission mechanisms, etc.).

-Half of this module is based on lectures/DD to study pulley-belt systems, clutches/brakes and pre-stressed systems, with applications to preloaded bearing assemblies.
-At the same time, the course includes practical work on the analysis of various mechanical systems (CVT gearboxes, automatic gearboxes, brakes, clutches, preloaded bearing assemblies, etc.). ), as well as design exercises to apply the skills acquired to specific case studies.
+Half of this module is based on lectures/tutorials to study pulley-belt systems, clutches/brakes, and preloaded systems with applications to preloaded bearing assemblies.
+At the same time, the course draws on practical work analyzing different mechanical systems (CVT gearboxes, automatic gearboxes, brakes, clutches, preloaded bearing assemblies, etc.), as well as practical design work to apply the skills acquired to specific case studies.

 ECTS